 The outline below gives a summary of our major clinical rotations.
 Additionally, our current rotation schedule and overview of our three year curriculum can be seen by clicking on the following link: Representative Three Year Rotation Schedule.

-Clinical Rotations at the University of Maryland Medical Center (UMMC) and the Baltimore VA Medical Center (VA):
+Clinical Rotations at the University of Maryland Medical Center (UMMC), the Baltimore VA Medical Center (VA), and the University of Maryland Midtown Medical Center:

 UMMC Medical Intensive Care Unit (MICU)